Find Nursing Colleges

 Charleston, IL

 Out of the 38 schools in Illinois that were part of this year’s ranking, Eastern Illinois University landed the # 4 spot on the list.
-Located in the town of Charleston, EIU is a public college with a medium-sized student population.
+Located in the town of Charleston, EIU is a public school with a moderately-sized student population.

-EIU undergraduate students pay an average of $12,297 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at EIU are $12,297 a year.
 On average, nursing graduates from EIU take out $22,213 in student loans while working on their Bachelor's Degree.

 Full Nursing at Eastern Illinois University Report

-The average tuition and fees for an in-state undergraduate at Chamberlain - Illinois are $20,250 a year.
+In-state tuition fees for undergraduate students at Chamberlain - Illinois are $20,250 per year.
 After completing their Bachelor's Degree, nursing graduates from Chamberlain - Illinois carry an average student debtload of $37,103.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $256.

 Read More…

-In-state tuition fees for undergraduate students at NIU are $14,738 per year.
-Nursing majors at NIU take out an average of $33,767 in student loans while working on their Bachelor's Degree.
+In-state tuition fees for undergraduate students at WIU are $13,297 per year.
+Nursing majors at WIU take out an average of $26,071 in student loans while working on their Bachelor's Degree.

 Read More…

-Chicago State University landed the #9 spot in the 2023 rankings for the best value bachelor’s degree nursing programs.
-Located in the large city of Chicago, CSU is a public college with a small student population.
+University of Illinois at Chicago landed the #7 spot in the 2023 rankings for the best value bachelor’s degree nursing programs.
+UIC is a very large public school located in the city of Chicago.

 Read More…

-With a ranking of #10, Lakeview College of Nursing did quite well on this year’s best value schools for nursing students working on their bachelor’s degree.
-Located in the city of Danville, Lakeview College of Nursing is a private not-for-profit school with a fairly small student population.
+Lakeview College of Nursing did quite well in this year’s ranking of the best places for nursing students to get a bachelor’s degree.
+It came in at #10 on the list.
+Located in the small city of Danville, Lakeview College of Nursing is a private not-for-profit college with a small student population.

 Lakeview College of Nursing undergraduate students pay an average of $18,550 in in-state tuition and fees each year.
 While working on their Bachelor's Degree, nursing majors at Lakeview College of Nursing accumulate an average of around $29,257 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $190.